Source code for corr_vars.sources.cub_hdp.extract

 Args:

-dynamic: Whether the variable is dynamic
+dynamic: Whether the variable is dynamic (time-series).

-tmin: Minimum time point
+tmin: Minimum time anchor.

-tmax: Maximum time point
+tmax: Maximum time anchor.

 """